saurabhpunia/notifyx-demo/README.md

 A simple and powerful notification system for Laravel applications.
 Send notifications to users and display them beautifully with real-time updates.

+> **📋 This is a Demo Project**
+>
+> This repository demonstrates the usage of the `saurabhpunia/notifyx` package.
+The actual package is available on [Packagist](https://packagist.org/packages/saurabhpunia/notifyx).
+>
+> To see this demo in action, clone this repository and follow the installation steps below.

 ## 📋 What Does This Package Do?

 - **📧 Send Notifications**: Easily send notifications to users